-Jennifer Lopez Remembers Selena Quintanilla On Instagram Almost 25 Years After Her Death
+Jennifer Lopez Remembers Selena Quintanilla-Perez On Instagram Almost 25 Years After Her Death

 ????Selena's story was launched nationwide in theaters exactly 20 years ago today.
 Portrayed by @jlo, 'Selena' became the 11th highest-grossing musical motion picture of all time.
 Don't forget to tune in to Entertainment Tonight this evening! #SelenaTheMovie #SELENA20 ????

-Lopez then asked her fans to join her in celebrating Quintanilla’s life with her.
-The Enough actress wrote to her fans to add-in their favorite memory of Quintanilla in her comments section.
+Lopez then asked her fans to join her in celebrating Quintanilla-Perez’s life with her.
+The Enough actress wrote to her followers to add their favorite memory of Selena in her comments section.
 Her fans were also encouraged to list their favorite moments from the film.
-Many of Lopez’s fans took the request to tell her how well she did in her starring role.
+Many of Lopez’s fans took to the comments to tell her how well she did in her starring role.

-Quintanilla was 23-years-old when she was killed at a Texas motel back in 1995.
+Quintanilla-Perez was 23 years old when she was killed at a Texas motel back in 1995.
 She was shot to death by her former friend and fan club president, Yolanda Saldivar.
-At the time of her death, Quintanilla, who rose to fame with Tejano music hits like “Como La Flor” and “Bidi Bidi Bom Bom,” was working on crossing over to more mainstream music.
-Years after her death, Quintanilla’s family is keeping her legacy alive.
-The singer currently has a star on Hollywood’s Walk of Fame, two collaborations with MAC Cosmetics as some of the many ways for her fans to continue remembering her.
+At the time of her death, Selena — who rose to fame with Tejano music hits like “Como la Flor” and “Bidi Bidi Bom Bom” — was working on crossing over to more mainstream music.

+Years after her death, Selena’s family is keeping her legacy alive.
+The singer currently has a star on Hollywood’s Walk of Fame, and two collaborations with MAC Cosmetics.